A-XXI/2-player-dice/README.md

 # 2-player-dice
-just a little fun javascript project for prectice
+just a little fun javascript project for practice
 :p